 For home telephone-connected systems that allow users to push a pendant or wrist band button to access emergency services in times of crisis, see phone book yellow pages under "Medical Alarms."

 Advance Health Care

 or by contacting our local Legal Services of Northern California office.

 Membership organization for both REACH and CALSTAR air ambulance services.
 One membership now covers both providers.
 Protects you from being billed for costly emergency medical air transport beyond what your health insurance may pay should either service be dispatched to you.
 (Note: not the same as insurance; membership is not a guarantee that you will receive an air ambulance transport.
 See www.airmedcarenetwork.com.

 File of Life

 16170 Main St., Unit F, PO Box 9000, Lower Lake

 Emergency information sheet that is kept on your refrigerator in a magnetic envelope for easy reach by ambulance, fire, or rescue personnel.
 Should you be unable to respond, your information will be handy.
 Provided by the Area Agency on Aging of Lake & Mendocino Counties.

-MedCure is a national whole body donation program serving as a link between donors and medical researchers and educators.
-MedCure arranges services at NO COST including transportation, cremation, and return of cremated remains to family or a scattering at sea.
+National whole body donation program serving as a link between donors and medical researchers and educators.
+Arranges services at no cost, including transportation, cremation, and return of cremated remains to family or a scattering at sea.
+See www.medcure.org.

 Bracelet or necklace allows ER responders to call a 24-hour response center for information on your conditions, medications, and allergies so you can receive faster, safer treatment.
 Call, or visit website.
 See www.medicalert.org.